 Mahal finally made Madhubala a huge star and is spot on as the spirit that ‘haunts’ Ashok Kumar, bringing a haunting quality to her performance as well.
 What is ironic was that Madhubala was never the first choice at all.
 Many actresses including Suraiya were considered for the role before Madhubala was finally chosen.
 Today it is impossible to think of anyone but Madhubala in Mahal.
 Incidentally, it was a sort of coming home for Madhubala too as she had been a child star in one of Bombay Talkies biggest hits, Basant, made in 1942 and here she was playing the heroine and that too opposite the studio’s top actor.

 But even more than Ashok Kumar and Madhubala, perhaps the biggest reason for Mahal’s success was its super hit music by Khemchand Prakash.
 The soundtrack of Mahal was light-years ahead of its time in terms of its music, use of sounds and orchestration.
-The key song, Aaega Aanewala, sung by Lata Mangeshkar, is brilliantly used as a leitmotif for the ‘ghost’ and set the trend for a suspense and ghost film to always have a song that works as a leitmotif throughout the film be it Madhumati (1958), Woh Kaun Thi (1964) or Mera Saaya (1966).
+The key song, Aaega Aanewala, sung by Lata Mangeshkar, is brilliantly used as a leitmotif for the ‘ghost’ and set the trend for a suspense and ghost film to always have a song that works as a leitmotif throughout the film be it Madhumati (1958), Woh Kaun Thi?
+(1964) or Mera Saaya (1966).
 It is said the recording began with the mike placed in the center of a large hall with Lata in the corner of the room.
 As the prelude began she inched her way to the mike singing Khamosh Hai Zamana (an early use of prelude before the actual song – here lyrics were written by Amrohi himself while J Nakshab wrote rest of the song).
 Mahal, without a doubt, represents the finest work of Khemchand Prakash at his peak.
 Interestingly, during the production of Mahal, someone carelessly remarked to the studio authorities that if the film did not prove to be a hit it would be because of the music.
-When the film was released, of course it proved to be extremely popular.
-He received innumerable letters from all over India.
-In spite of being ill, Khemchand Prakash took a cab to the man’s house and forced him to read all those letters.
+When the film was released, of course its music proved to be extremely popular.
+Khemchand Prakash received innumerable letters from all over India praising his compositions.
+In spite of being ill, he took a cab to the man’s house and forced him to read all those letters.

 While Aaega Aanewala proved to be a turning point in her career, 1949 was also the year that the Lata Mangeshkar phenomenon took off as apart from Mahal, her songs in other films released the same year such as Andaz, Barsaat and Dulari reached hithertho unknown levels of popularity.
 Such was Lata Mangeshkar’s impact that within a year she had changed the face of the playback singer as her highly trained high-pitched singing rendered the nasal, basy voices of the day totally obsolete.
 At least music directors had found the voice that could stretch their creative experiments to the fullest.
 The only two singers to survive the Lata onslaught were Geeta Roy and to a certain extent, Shamshad Begum as Lata went on to conquer all and sundry with her magical voice and become the greatest singer that India has ever seen.
 Incidentally Mahal sees two other wonderful Lata solos as well – Dil Ne Phir Yaad Kiya and Mushkil Hai Bahut Mushkil both on Madhubala.